+The Aim of this course is to develop a strong foundation in analysis and design of digital electronics.
-To study v various r number systems and simplify the l ogical expres sions using Boole an functions

-To study combinational circuits

-To design various synchronous and asynchronous circuits.

-☐ To introduce asynchronous sequential circuits and PLDs

-☐ To introduce digital simulation for development of application oriented logic circuits.
+- To study various number systems and simplify the logical expressions using Boolean functions - To study combinational circuits - To design various synchronous and asynchronous circuits. - To introduce asynchronous sequential circuits and PLDs - To introduce digital simulation for development of application oriented logic circuits.